 US Crude Oil (USOIL) Technical Analysis

-Crude oil, commonly known as petroleum, is a liquid found within the Earth and is comprised of hydrocarbons, organic compounds and small amounts of metal.
+Crude oil, commonly known as petroleum, is a liquid found within the Earth and is comprised of hydrocarbons, organic compounds, and small amounts of metal.
 It’s often referred to as “black gold.”
-It’s nicknamed as US Oil, CL & WTI.
+It’s nicknamed US Oil, CL & WTI.

 Breaking Down "WTI Crude Oil"

 The demand for crude oil is dependent on global economic conditions as well as market speculation.
-Crude oil prices are commonly denominated in US dollar.
+For example, oil prices plummeted during the Coronavirus pandemic due to decreased demand, even reaching negative pricing in April 2020.
+Crude oil prices are commonly denominated in US dollars.

 History and Background of Oil Extraction and Consumption

 Now that we know where the most ‘black gold’ is found, let’s briefly look at where and when oil was first extracted in large quantities.

 In 1859, a man drilled a hole on a farm in Pennsylvania and struck oil at about 70 feet.
 The oil quickly filled the gap.

 Since that day, oil extraction quickly increased in the region, and three years later, the oil entrepreneurs were extracting this commodity at an annual rate of about 3 million barrels.

 Back then, only a specific part of the unrefined oil was utilized – kerosene, which was used for lighting.